An interpolation of metrics and spaces of metrics: Introduction

-The organization of this paper is as follows: In Section \ref{sec:pre}, we review the basic or classical theorems on topological spaces and metric spaces.
-In Section \ref{sec:inter}, we prove Theorem \ref{thm:interpolate}.
+This paper is organized as follows.
+In Section \ref{sec:pre}, we review the basic and classical theorems on topological spaces and metric spaces.
+Section \ref{sec:inter} is devoted to the proof of Theorem \ref{thm:interpolate}.
 In Section \ref{sec:trans}, we prove Theorem \ref{thm:trans} and show that various properties in metric geometry are transmissible properties.
-In Section \ref{sec:loctrans}, we prove Theorem \ref{thm:loctrans}.
+Section \ref{sec:loctrans} contains the proof that $\met{X}$ is Baire when $X$ is second-countable and locally compact.
+We also show Theorem \ref{thm:loctrans}.

-\begin{ac} The author would like to thank Professor Koichi Nagano for his advice and constant encouragement. \end{ac}
+\begin{ac} The author would like to thank Professor Koichi Nagano for his advice and constant encouragement.
+This work was supported by JSPS KAKENHI Grant Number 18J21300, and partially supported by JSPS KAKENHI Grant Number JP24KJ0182.
+The author also would like to thank the referee for variable and helpful comments to improve the present paper. \end{ac}